binomed/WebRemoteControlSpeaker/README.md

 1. For NodeJS you have to install [node.js](http://nodejs.org/download/).
 Don't forget to select to add node to the path !

-**It is important that you have the right to write on the directory where the reveal presentation is because the start of the server will write some files on your File System.**
+**It is important that you have the right to write on the directory where the presentation is because the start of the server will write some files on your File System.**

 # Use the build version